Do you have a drug or alcohol addiction? Do you live in the Surrey area? Would you like to get clean?

 Group therapy is highly beneficial as it brings the group together, and makes individuals realise they are not alone in their suffering.

-Here are some of the main benefits of choosing inpatient treatment in Surrey today:
+Here are the main benefits of choosing inpatient treatment in Surrey today:

-We offer high-quality rehabilitation & detoxification services tailored to your individual needs.
+We offer high-quality rehab & detox services for your individual needs.

 To discover your road to recovery, call us today on 0800 140 4690.